 While at Harvard, John studied with Chris Argyris, Peter Senge, Michael Huberman, and Eleanor Duckworth, reconnected with an earlier love, Gregory Bateson, and thus developed a deep appreciation of systems theory, constructivism, and adult learning theory, while learning consulting theory and practice.
 John’s dissertation advisor, Joe Maxwell, taught him the culture and practice of ethnography and an appreciation of diversity.

 Later, John shifted toward working with increasingly urban and underserved communities, including Boston, Philadelphia, Baltimore, Los Angeles, and Oakland, coaching and consulting with school and school district leaders and leadership teams, supporting school redesign with an equity agenda.
 At the same time he developed a parallel interest in supporting leadership and organizational development in non-profits and government agencies.
-John credits these urban students, teachers, school leaders, and non-profit professionals with his most profound learning experiences, and with grounding his practice in pragmatic settings while staying true to high standards, a hopefulness and heart-centered, humanistic system of values, and theory based work.
+John credits these urban students, teachers, school leaders, and non-profit professionals such as those at the National Equity Project with his most profound learning experiences, and with grounding his practice in pragmatic settings while staying true to high standards, a hopefulness and heart-centered, humanistic system of values, and theory based work.

 John considers himself to be a scholar-practitioner, each mode of thinking and working informing the other.
 He is deeply committed to equity, to social justice, and to democratic, healthy, and sustainable workplaces and communities.
-He lives in Oakland, CA, and is an avid Anusara yoga practitioner, appreciator of the locavore food movement, oenophile, lover of Bay Area hiking in open space preserves, and off-trail backpacker.
-John is the proud father of two grown sons, both happily married and professional musicians.
+He lives in Oakland, CA, with his wife, Jessica, and is an avid Anusara yoga practitioner, appreciator of the locavore food movement, oenophile, lover of Bay Area hiking in open space preserves, and off-trail backpacker.
+John and Jessica have become long distance trekkers in the past few years, deriving healing and great metaphors from such routes as the Cape Wrath Trail in far northwest Scotland, and the GR-10 in the Pyrenees.
+John is the proud father of two grown sons, both happily married, professional musicians, and now one a social worker, and the other an interior designer, mostly for schools.